Haven Holidays Nepal

 Kathmandu to Surke/Thamdanda Jeep Ride

 The Kathmandu to Thamdanda jeep ride is a popular but challenging one for trekkers on their way to the Everest region without flying.
-The Kathmandu to Thamdanda distance is approximately 265 km, and the journey passes through Salleri and Surke.
+The Kathmandu to Thamdanda distance is approximately 335 km, and the journey passes through Salleri and Surke.
 The journey is an alternative to flying to Lukla and is a less expensive but time-consuming option.
+The distance between Kathmandu to Salleri is 268 km.

 How much is the Jeep from Kathmandu to Thamdanda/Surke?